Deceased persons; the two types of personal representatives

 There are two types of personal representatives: executors and administrators.

 Executors are appointed under the terms of a will.

 Administrators are appointed by the Court where the deceased person

 - died intestate (did not leave a will) or

 - did not name in the will executors who survived the deceased and were willing to take office.

-The term `administrator’ is not used in Scotland.
-There all personal representatives are called `executors’.
+The term `administrator’ is not used in Scotland where all personal representatives are `executors’.